ably/ably-dotnet/README.md

 }
 ```

-- If publishing message as a dotnet object instance, internal newtonsoft will apply default serialization settings.
+- When published message is a dotnet object instance, internal newtonsoft will apply default serialization settings.
-- If received data has unwanted serialization, apply custom serialization settings externally, send it as a serialized string instead.
+- If received message has unwanted serialization, publish it as a serialized string instead by applying custom serialization settings externally.

 ```csharp
 var serializedData = JsonConvert.SerializeObject(message,
     new JsonSerializerSettings